WebMCP:

 - **vanilla-ts**: Basic todo app.
 Tools: `createTodo`, `getTodos`, etc. Demonstrates dynamic tool registration and UI updates.

-Copy patterns from these to your site.
+Copy patterns from these examples to your site.
 Focus on wrapping client-side functions—e.g., use `fetch` with `credentials: 'same-origin'` for authenticated calls.

 For more, see the [documentation](https://mcp-b.ai).